oracle-quickstart/oci-jboss-wildfly-atp/README.md

 This template deploys WildFly on 1 or more VM instances in a private subnet, with an HTTP load balancer in a public subnet, as well as a bastion host to access the Admin Console.
 It also deploys an Autonomous Database (ATP) and configures the JBDC driver.

-To deploy applications, you'll need to create the datasource(s) / JDBC connections, and copy the files over.
+To deploy applications, you'll need to create the datasource(s) / JDBC connections.
+This can be done through the terraform or Ressource Manager input: choose the Create Datasource option and provide the necessary information.

 ## Requirements